NovakovM/Vivado-PS-PL-Notes/README.md

 Installing board files for Vivado: https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-vitis#install_digilent_s_board_files

-If your hardware target does not show up in Vivado, vablel drivers may not be installed properly: https://support.xilinx.com/s/article/59128?language=en_US
+If your hardware target does not show up in Vivado, cabel drivers may not be installed properly: https://support.xilinx.com/s/article/59128?language=en_US

 Notes: